-(1) Once the sit is adequately pre-trained, with a cue that enables the handler to sit the dog from behind when it is facing a blocked reward, then we bring odor into the situation.
-We choose a location in which the dog has been extensively drilled on sitting to unblock a reward-a "trap" between a cabinet and a wall, or between a car door and its' frame, etc. We place both the reward AND a training aid in the trap.
-We must be careful to place the reward and training aid at a height that facilitates the sit-normally at about nose height.

-(2) The dog associates the particular location of the trap with sitting.
+- (1) Once the sit is adequately pre-trained, with a cue that enables the handler to sit the dog from behind when it is facing a blocked reward, then we bring odor into the situation.
+We choose a location in which the dog has been extensively drilled on sitting to unblock a reward, a "trap" between a cabinet and a wall, or between a car door and its frame, etc. We place both the reward AND a training aid in the trap.
+We must be careful to place the reward and training aid at a height that facilitates the sit, normally at about nose height. - (2) The dog associates the particular location of the trap with sitting.
 It also associates a blocked reward with sitting.
-These conditioned associations help to overcome the dog's tendency to respond to odor by freezing and staring.
+These conditioned associations help to overcome the dog's tendency to respond to odor by freezing and staring. - (3) The dog is allowed to see the reward and the training aid being placed in the trap.
+When the dog approaches and sniffs at the reward, it also catches target odor.
+Depending on the individual dog and the preferences of the trainers, we can then do one of two things.